Education guide - Better Access to mental health care for eligible practitioners and allied health professionals

 Referral course of treatment

-A patient can have 2 or more courses of treatment within their calendar year limit of 10 services.
+A patient can have 2 or more courses of treatment within their calendar year limit of up to 20 services.

 Patients need a new referral for each course of treatment.